Concordia-Game-Development/cards/about.md

 permalink: /about/
 ---

-Concordia Game Development (CGD) is a club where you and other hobbyists, students and professionals can connect and share ideas about game development.
+Concordia Game Development (CGD) is a club where you and other hobbyists, students and professionals from Concordia University can connect and share ideas about game development.

 **Let's make games together!**